slowernews/wisdom-tldr/chapters/chapter_3_action.md

 'Play a sucker to catch a sucker: seem dumber than your mark.'
 'Play to people’s fantasies.'
 'Create compelling spectacles.'
-'Stir up waters to catch fish.' -- Robert Greene (6th, 21st, 32nd, 37th and 39th law of power)*
+'Stir up waters to catch fish.' -- Robert Greene (6th, 21st, 32nd, 37th and 39th laws of power)*

 > *'Honesty is a very expensive gift, don't expect it from cheap people.' -- Warren Buffett*